jkjk822/csc253/Written_Hw.md

 the return value contravariant.
 Is 'Cat -> Cat' a subtype of 'Animal -> Animal'?
 Explain your answer.**

+No, each parameter is covariant (a child) but the return type is not contravariant (a parent), but rather covariant.
+Thus 'Cat -> Cat' is not a subtype of 'Animal -> Animal'.
+A correct subtype would be 'Cat -> Organism'

 #### ==== (Unified process, 0 point)